Blog

 1. Select a Secure Location

 Security is one of the first things you want to consider when selecting a place to store your cash.
-The four most common secure locations are:
+The best place to store cash at home protects it against theft and fire.
+You’ll want to consider one of the following storage solutions:

 Each of these options ranges in levels of security, with fire resistance and burglary resistance increasing as the price increases.
 We recommend considering the value of what you’re storing and always buying a safe that represents that value.